Top Portable Calisthenics Equipment for Travelers: Train Anywhere, Anytime

 Two simple travel routines

-Hotel room, 20 minutes
+Hotel room twenty minutes

-• Band rows, 3 sets of 10 to 15.
+• Band rows three sets of ten to fifteen.

-• Split squats, 3 sets of 8 to 12 each side.
+• Split squats three sets each side.

-• Forearm plank, 2 sets of 30 to 45 seconds.
+• Plank two sets of thirty to forty five seconds.

-Park spot, 25 minutes
+Park twenty five minutes

 FAQ portable calisthenics for travelers

-What is the best calisthenics equipment for travel?
+What is the best calisthenics equipment for travel

-Can I build real strength with portable gear?
+Can I build strength with portable gear

-Are parallettes good for travel sessions?
+Are parallettes good for travel

-Why are bands useful on trips?
+Why are bands useful on trips

-Can I train safely in a hotel room?
+Can I train safely in a hotel room

 Finish strong

-Ready to stay consistent on the road?
-Discover portable gear
+Ready to stay consistent on the road Discover portable gear

 Blog posts